 The burden estimate details the costs associated with QRS measure data collection, validation, and submission to CMS for a QHP issuer (issuer) operating in the Health Insurance Marketplace.
 The estimate assumes 575 issuers and covers the annual costs for an issuer over a three-year period (2015-2017).
 The estimate relies on the assumption that each issuer will report the QRS measure set only.

 Though the QRS measure set consists of 43 measures, this burden estimate only considers the level of effort associated with 31 measures that specify data collection using administrative data sources and/or medical records.
 The burden estimate for survey respondents for the remaining 12 QRS measure set survey measures was accounted for in a previous Federal Register notice related to the ESS or QHP Enrollee Experience Survey.
 See Exhibit 1 for the QRS measure set attributes considered in estimating the burden of QRS measure data collection.
+The original burden estimates were made based on the draft QRS measure set released in the FRN published November 3, 2013.

+In response to the feedback received during the public comment period, CMS reviewed the assumptions and data inputs used to create the QRS burden estimates.
+Since publication of the ICR, the QRS measure set had been revised and was published soon after the Final Rule was issued.
+Due to the changes in the QRS measure set, CMS revised the burden estimate to reflect the final 2015 QRS beta test measure set.
+Exhibit 1 shows the change in key measure set attributes between the draft QRS measure set and the final 2015 beta test QRS measure set.

 Exhibit 1.
 QRS Measure Set Attributes Related to Data Collection